• Skip to main content

 Components of the Kit

-• Used for collecting the final platelet-rich plasma concentrate.
+• Used to collect the final platelet-rich concentrate

 Anticoagulation